-Fortunately, the addition of programmable messenger “bots” and customizable away messages for off hours give you other options for serving customers quickly and effectively on Facebook.
+Fortunately, the addition of programmable messenger “bots” and customizable away messages for off-hours give you other quick and effective options for providing customer service on Facebook.

-With Twitter, it’s safe to say that people expect to be replied to immediately.
+With Twitter, it’s safe to say that people expect a reply immediately.

 This is, of course, the nature of Twitter.

 The platform is often compared to a 24-hour news ticker with a constant flow of information.
-Conversations often occur in the same rapid fashion as texting.
+Therefore, conversations often occur in the same rapid fashion as texting.

 By the numbers, 53% want a response within the hour on Twitter.
-This jumps up to 72% expecting a response within an hour after issuing a complaint.
+What’s more, this jumps up to 72% expecting a response within an hour after issuing a complaint.

-To excel at Twitter, use the relationship-building techniques found at the center of any solid customer service process:
+To excel at customer service on Twitter, use the relationship-building techniques found at the center of any solid customer support process:

-The challenge is Twitter’s 140-character limit, requiring a concise message.
+The challenge is Twitter’s 280-character limit, requiring a concise message.

 This is especially useful if an issue is negative—since Tweets are public and DMs are private.